-4. A Short Cruise to the Netherlands with Your Dog
+Take a Short Cruise to the Netherlands with Your Dog

 Your dog will be restricted to your cabin, as well as the nearby dog toilet area (featuring fake grass, gravel beds and a post).
 Unfortunately, pet dogs are not allowed on the other outdoor decks or inside the public spaces, but it is fine to leave them unattended in your cabin, as long as you trust them.

-The other cruise option is the Stena Line ferry from Harwich to Hook of Holland.
+The other possible cruise option from England to the Netherlands is the Stena Line ferry from Harwich to Hook of Holland.
 While they don’t advertise a mini-cruise option on their website, it’s still easy to book, including the addition of a hotel for a one or two-night stay in the Netherlands.

 Hook of Holland is located not far away from Rotterdam, plus the beaches near The Hague.
 It’s also not far from Amsterdam on the quick and dog-friendly trains.